-Fragmented form of the novel disguises a fragmented sense of reality.
+The fragmented form of the novel disguises a fragmented sense of reality.
 The reader finds herself in the shoes of a schizophrenic, having lost her center.
-What the reader experiences in his relationship with fiction and reality whilst reading The Mist is very similar to what a schizophrenic experiences in his relationship with life and reality.
+What the reader experiences in his/her relationship with fiction and reality whilst reading The Mist is very similar to what a schizophrenic experiences in his relationship with life and reality.

 This novel is speaking “Schizophrenic” – as some readers named it- rather than any language.
 Each time you read a text by Kaya, it is an experience, rather than an ordinary feeling of reading a text.